Thaddeus-Maximus/blog/_posts/geometric.md

 *Conclusion A: If all dimensions are geometric, the relationship between them does not change.*

-*Conclusion B: If all dimensions are arithmetic, the relationship between them changes, and converges, but never approaches, unity.*
+*Conclusion B: If all dimensions are arithmetic, the relationship between them changes, and approaches, but never converges to, unity.*

 The keen eye would see that there are more possibilities, though.